-Using AI to play games is often perceived as an early step towards achieving general machine intelligence, as the ability to reason and make decisions based on sensed information is an essential part of general intelligence.
-Games are good playgrounds for experimenting with intelligent agents as the goals and actions rules are often well-defined and abstract.
+Using AI to play games is often perceived as an early step toward achieving general machine intelligence, as the ability to reason and make decisions based on sensed information is an essential part of general intelligence.
+Games are good playgrounds for experimenting with intelligent agents as the goals, actions, and rules are often well-defined and abstract.
 People have been interested in using AI to play games for quite a while.
-Recent development of deep neural networks allowed visual information in games to be processed effectively and directly used for decision making of agents.
-And the area of deep reinforcement learning and meta-learning are also being explored in this aspect.
+The recent development of deep neural networks allowed visual information in games to be processed effectively and directly used for the decision making of agents, and the area of deep reinforcement learning and metalearning are also being explored in this aspect.

-In this presentation we will share experiences from our attempts in using AI on Spark for game playing.
-The talk will include demos and some details of the experiments, and our learnings, for example, whether Spark is a good fit for implementing game related AI, which parts needs to be improved, and the changes of Spark in the area of AI game playing.
+Shan Yu offers an overview of and shares lessons learned from her attempts using AI on Spark to play games: for example, whether Spark is a good fit for implementing game-related AI, which parts need to be improved, and the changes Spark has made in the area of AI game playing.

 Help us make this conference the best it can be for you.
 Have questions you'd like this speaker to address?
 Suggestions for issues that deserve extra attention?
 Feedback that you'd like to share with the speaker and other attendees?